domivillacis/Hotel_reservations_analysis/README.md

 For this first segment, we have chosen a few questions that we would like to answer with our analysis:

+- What's the average price per room?
+- What's the average room price per month?
 - Do longer total stays have lower average prices?
 - What's the average daily rate?
-(This question we should chnage it instead to: whats the average price per room) answered
-- What's the average room price per month for each year?
-The idea is to answer Avg price throughout the year (2017-2018) and plot it
-- What is the busiest month? answered
+- What is the busiest month?
 - Which time of the year has the longest reservations?
 - Which months have more reservations with children?
 - Which months include more reservations with weekends?
 - From which segment do reservations come the most?
+- Can you predict if the customer is going to make a reservation online?

 Based on the questions, we have worked on the project foundation, which means cleaning the data and performing an EDA (Explanatory Data Analysis).